ckinateder/bacta/README.md

 - `run_backtest(test_bars, close_positions=True)`: Execute backtest on test data
 - `reset()`: Reset the backtester to its initial state

+**Trade History Methods:**
+- `get_state(symbol=None, index=None)`: Get the current state of the backtester.
+If symbol is None, returns the current state of the backtester.
+If symbol is provided, returns the state of the symbol at the given index.
+If index is None, returns the current state of the symbol.
+- `get_position(symbol, index=None)`: Get the current position of the symbol.
+If index is None, returns the current position of the symbol.
+- `get_current_cash()`: Get the current cash balance.
+- `get_history()`: Get the history of the backtester.
+- `get_state_history()`: Get the state history of the backtester.
+This is a dataframe with the columns: `cash`, `portfolio_value`, *symbol

 **Analysis Methods:**
 - `analyze_performance()`: Calculate performance metrics
 - `get_win_rate(threshold=0.0)`: Calculate win rate and trade analysis